Make a Gift

 If you need a book which is already on loan, please email email@example.com.
 The book will be reserved for you when it is returned.

 Trinity members can benefit from borrowing up to 30 books at a time for an entire term or vacation.
+WISC visiting students can borrow up to 30 books for 28 days until their visiting membership expires.
 Books can be renewed online via your SOLO account or by emailing firstname.lastname@example.org unless a book has been requested by another reader.

 Please take care of all books on loan to you and returned requested books promptly.
 Damaged, lost or unreturned books will result in a replacement fee and admin fee.